IRF Logo

 Juice

-14 Apr 2023: After a decade of preparations, the ESA Juice spacecraft was succesfully launched, carrying our Radio, Plasma and Waves Instrument (RPWI) and other scientific instruments to investigate the icy moons of Jupiter, for arrival in 2031.
+20 Aug 2024: The ESA Juice spacecraft did it first flyby of Earth, giving our RPWI instrument the opportunity to listen to the sounds of the Earth's magnetosphere. carrying our Radio, Plasma and Waves Instrument (RPWI) and other scientific instruments to investigate the icy moons of Jupiter, for arrival in 2031.

 What we have in space